markekraus/psharp/foundation-by-laws.md

 ## Large Majority

-A Simple Majority will be 60% or more of votes in a session with due quorum.
+A Large Majority will be 60% or more of votes in a session with due quorum.
 In the event of a tie, the President may vote.

 ## Proxy Voting